Don’t have a tumble dryer? Or just trying to save some money on utilities? Then you need one of the best clothes drying racks.

 |Capacity||Medium — 60 pounds of clothes|

-The Sunbeam drying rack provides so much space, so you can dry a couple of loads of laundry at once.
+The Sunbeam drying rack provides so much space to dry a couple of laundry loads at once.

 With a large drying surface, you can vertically or horizontally dry clothes.
-So whether you have light items, like t-shirts, or heavy sweaters, you can dry them all on this rack.
+Whether you have light items, like t-shirts, or heavy sweaters, you can dry them all on this rack.

 We love that you can use this indoors or outdoors.
 The thick rust-proof steel means it can withstand rain or bright sunshine.